AsheUrban/currency-exchange/README.md

 * _API Key_

 ## Description
+_"A user should be able to type in an amount (in U.S. dollars) and then choose which currency it should be converted to (such as francs, marks, rupees, and so on).
+To determine the most recent exchange rate, your application will make an API call to the following exchange rate API."_

+_link to project details:_ https://epicenter.epicodus.com/courses/967/code_reviews/5854

+_Link to project in github:_ https://github.com/AsheUrban/currency-exchange.git

+_Link to ExchangeRate API sign-up:_ https://www.exchangerate-api.com/

 ## Setup/Installation Requirements

-* _visit ExchangeRate-API_
+* _visit ExchangeRate-API (link above)_
 * _Sign up to recieve a free key_
-* _Clone or dl project and once updates are made to package.json & webpack, touch .env and add file to .gitignore_
+* _Clone or dl project from github(link above) and once updates are made to package.json & webpack, touch .env and add file to .gitignore_
 * _Once updates are made, npm run install_
 * _Once installed, npm run build_